Strategic borrowing

 Morgan Stanley Wealth Management

-But borrowing in one lump sum isn’t always feasible.
-As a result, over time people often end up with a cumbersome mix of mortgages, home equity loans, student loans, credit cards, and personal loans.
+Some of these expenses are planned, while others are not.
+And it doesn’t always make sense to borrow a lump sum.
+As a result, over time people may end up with a cumbersome mix of mortgages, home equity loans, student loans, credit cards and personal loans.

 To avoid this, consider periodically reviewing your debt structure.
-This could potentially help you:
+Taking a holistic look at your various sources of debt could potentially help you identify opportunities to:

 - Reduce interest costs